WalaaHijazi1/Advance_DevOps_Project/README.md

    * Stop the backend and frontend servers.

+###CI (Continuos Integration):
-CI (Continuos Integration) is a practice in DevOps, it is refers to the build and unit testing stages of the software release process.
+**continuos integration** is a practice in DevOps, it is refers to the build and unit testing stages of the software release process.
 Every revision that is committed triggers an automated build and test.
 In this part of the project, the jenkins pipeline indeed reflects a part of a CI practice:
 - Source code integeration: Jenkins, a version control system is used to copy the code from it's source - GitHub.
 - Automated built: Which in this case, an python virtual environment is set up and downloading dependancies.